ElektraInitiative/libelektra/src/plugins/README.md

 - [gopts](gopts/) global plugin to automatically call `elektraGetOpts`
 - [process](process/) proxy plugin that uses separate executables as plugin implementations
 - [backend](backend/) is the default plugin implementing backend functionality for configuration files
+- [recorder](recorder/) is the plugin used to implement session recording

 ### Plugins for Development